aedart/scaffold/docs/source/create_scaffolds/testing.rst

 perhaps it is better to write some kind of automatic test for, e.g. via `PHPUnit <https://phpunit.de/>`_ .

 The current version of the scaffold application does not offer any testing utilities.
-However, you can review the :code:`tests\integration\InstallCommandTest` as inspiration as to how you could write an automatic test for your scaffold.
+However, you can review the :code:`tests\integration\InstallCommandTest` as inspiration on how to write automatic tests for your scaffold.

 Behind the scenes, `Symfony's Command Tester <http://symfony.com/doc/current/console.html#testing-commands>`_ is being used.

+In future versions, this package might include better testing utilities.